Castelmayran

 Castelmayran (/fr/; Castèlmairan) is a commune in the Tarn-et-Garonne department in the Occitanie region in southern France.

+Name

+According to Ernest Nègre, Castelmayran comes from the Occitan castèl (from the Latin castellum) and a Latin personal name, Marianus.

 History

 Lordship of Castelmayran

 In the 12th century, the lordship belonged to a branch of the family of Argombat which founded the Cistercian abbey of Belleperche.
 And by 1143 the final transfer of the abbey was discussed at a meeting held in Castelmayran.

 Castelmayran had several co-seigneurs over time, among whose Nicolas de Gourgues, the last one before the French Revolution.

 Lectoure and Lomagne

 Before 1789, Castelmayran was a city of Gascony, in the diocese of Lectoure, and election of Lomagne.

 Administration

 The mayor of Castelmayran is Thierry Jamain, re-elected in 2020.